Professional wrestling: Championships

 Professional wrestling mimics the structure of title match combat sports.
 Participants compete for a championship and must defend it after winning it.
 These titles are represented physically by a title belt that can be worn by the champion.
 In the case of team wrestling, there is a title belt for each member of the team.
 Almost all professional wrestling promotions have at least one title, and some have more.
 Championships are designated by divisions of weight, height, gender, wrestling style and other qualifications.

 Typically, each promotion only recognizes the "legitimacy" of their own titles, although cross-promotion does happen.
 When one promotion absorbs or purchases another, the titles from the defunct promotion may continue to be defended in the new promotion or be decommissioned.
 Behind the scenes, the bookers in a company will place the title on the most accomplished performer, or those the bookers believe will generate fan interest in terms of event attendance and television viewership.
-Historically, a world champion was typically a legit shooter/hooker who had the skills to prevent double crosses by shooters who would deviate from the planned finish for personal glory.
+Historically, a world champion was typically a legitimate shooter/hooker who had the skills to prevent double crosses by shooters who would deviate from the planned finish for personal glory.
 Lower ranked titles may also be used on the performers who show potential, thus allowing them greater exposure to the audience.
 Other circumstances may also determine the use of a championship.
 A combination of a championship's lineage, the caliber of performers as champion, and the frequency and manner of title changes, dictates the audience's perception of the title's quality, significance and reputation.